MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/view-service-health.md

 ### How to check service health

-1. Go to [https://portal.office.com/adminportal/home](https://portal.office.com/adminportal/home#/homepage) and sign in with an admin account.
+1. Go to the admin center at (https://admin.microsoft.com)[https://go.microsoft.com/fwlink/p/?linkid=2024339], and sign in with an admin account.

     > [!NOTE]
     > People who are assigned the global admin or service administrator role can view service health.
 To allow Exchange, SharePoint, and Skype for Business admins to view service health, they must also be assigned the Service admin role.
 For more information about roles that can view service health, see [About admin roles](https://docs.microsoft.com/office365/admin/add-users/about-admin-roles?view=o365-worldwide#roles-available-in-the-microsoft-365-admin-center).

+2. On the Home page, select the **Try the new admin center** toggle in the upper-right corner.

-2. To view service health, in the admin center, go to **Health** > **Service health**, or select the **Service health** card on the **Home dashboard**.
+3. To view service health, in the admin center, go to **Health** > **Service health**, or select the **Service health** card on the **Home dashboard**.
 The dashboard card indicates whether there is an active service issue and links to the detailed **Service health** page.

-3. On the **Service health** page, the health state of each cloud service is shown in a table format.
+4. On the **Service health** page, the health state of each cloud service is shown in a table format.

    ![View of current issues in service health](media/service-health-all-services.png)